sdsu-its/fit-welcome/README.md

 __Blackboard__ can be integrated to sync Users who have a Numerical Student ID, external ID, or Username with your Users Table in the DB.

+For generating CRON Schedules for Quartz Scheduler, the Job Agent that has been implemented, https://www.freeformatter.com/cron-expression-generator-quartz.html may come in very useful, since Quartz implements a unix-like format, but it is slightly different and strings are not cross compatible between `crontab` and Quartz.

  - ___Full Param List is below!___